Skip to main content

 Smartland Energy in D.C.: Putting Real World Power Challenges on the Hill

-Smartland Energy CEO Vadim Kleyner spent last week in Washington as part of a bipartisan delegation organized by Igor Lon (Crest Invest), joining sessions with both a Republican Club and a Democratic Club.
+Smartland Energy CEO Vadim Kleyner spent the week in Washington as part of a bipartisan delegation organized by Igor Lon (Crest Invest), joining sessions with both a Republican Club and a Democratic Club.
 The agenda for Smartland Energy was broad and practical: real grid constraints, the surge in industrial and AI load, pathways for behind-the-meter (BTM) power, and how private developers can help improve reliability.

 • Reliability under rising load: Data centers, advanced manufacturing, and electrification are outpacing interconnection timelines.

-• Speed to power: Where BTM projects, microgrids, and modular assets can relieve local bottlenecks without waiting on multi year transmission builds.
+• Speed-to-power: Where BTM projects, microgrids, and modular assets can relieve local bottlenecks without waiting on multi-year transmission builds.

 • Permitting and predictability: Practical reforms that shorten cycle times while keeping communities at the table.

-Why it matters
+Why it matters for buyers

 What's next